 A significant number of Medicaid children are served in the fee-for-service system by Medicaid enrolled providers.
-To obtain information regarding current Medicaid providers, specialists, and services in your community, you should contact the Medicaid Division in the local Department of Social Services (LDSS) in your county.
+Medicaid clients must use their Medicaid ID card in order to obtain such services from an enrolled Medicaid provider.
+To obtain information regarding current Medicaid providers, specialists, and services in your community, you should contact the Medicaid Helpline at 800-541-2831.

-New York State Child Health Plus A (Medicaid) Scope of Services
+New York State Medicaid Scope of Services